arun-custom/Netapp-HTML-Angular-4-Day/day_2/README.md

 - We will code together the "Jumbotron Narrow" template located [here](http://getbootstrap.com/examples/jumbotron-narrow/).
 - Before we start, let's also plan out our grid system.

-## In-Class Lab
-- For this lab we will be coding from scratch [this Bootstrap template](http://getbootstrap.com/examples/offcanvas/).
-- Try not to look at the code through the code inspector!
-X-(
-- First plan out the grid you will use, then figure out which components you will need.
-	- Hint: There is a jumbotron in there.

 ## CSS Transitions
 - Transitions allow you to go between element states smoothly.
 - You will often use these for animations with CSS.